Jimmy Corkhill: Casting

 Jimmy is played by Dean Sullivan.
-He later became the longest-serving cast member in the serial's history.
+He later became the longest-serving cast member in the soap's history.
 Sullivan was initially only contracted to appear in six episodes as a recurring character, but due to his popularity he was taken on full-time and remained for seventeen years.
-When the serial was cancelled, Sullivan said he felt bereaved and it was like losing an old friend.
+When the soap was cancelled, Sullivan said he felt bereaved and it was like losing an old friend.

 Jimmy is often described as a rogue.

 Storylines

 Jimmy first appears in Brookside when his brother Billy moves in and is in the process of building the extension to No.10.
 His first scene in the close features Billy and Paul Collins (Jim Wiggins), another close resident, who is the architect responsible for designing the extension.

 Jimmy comes and goes for a couple of years as a sporadic character while the Corkhill family are introduced.
 His first major storyline involves an insurance "job" on Billy's house.
 For a year or so, Billy has been in dire financial straits, and Jimmy talks him into what he thinks a surefire winner.
-When Billy's son, Rod (Jason Hope), graduates from police college, Jimmy does the insurance job (in daylight) and completely trashes the Collins' house in the process to make it look a bit more convincing to the police and the insurance company.
+When Billy's son, Rod (Jason Hope), graduates from police college, Jimmy does the insurance job (in daylight) and completely trashes the Corkhill’s house in the process to make it look a bit more convincing to the police and the insurance company.
 When Billy returns from the graduation later that day, he is mortified at the amount of damage Jimmy had done to his house, and it temporarily puts a strain on their relationship.

 In the early-to-mid 1990s, Jimmy became an integral part of the storylines.
 He first suffers from a drug addiction, which nearly destroys his marriage to Jackie (Sue Jenkins).
 He has numerous jobs, such as being a barman and bouncer at Bar Brookie, working for Mick Johnson (Louis Emerick) in his pizza takeaway, a cleaner in a school, and as a history teacher at his local school.
 In November 1993, Jimmy's contacts begin to get arrested and he decides to flee the close.
 When driving, he takes a hit of cocaine to steady his nerves, which affects his driving and causes his neighbour, Frank Rogers (Peter Christian) to swerve off a road and crash.
 Frank is badly injured, and dies just after arriving at the hospital.
 Jimmy drives some of the relatives to hospital, and when they arrive he learns that Frank had just died and that Tony Dixon (Mark Lennock) is in serious condition.